Can pets eat Onion Powder?

 Description

-Onion powder is a concentrated allium seasoning made from dehydrated onions and milled into a fine powder.
-It is used in spice blends, soups, chips, sauces, broths, deli meats, and frozen meals.
-Because it is concentrated, even small amounts may damage red blood cells in pets.
+Onion powder is a concentrated seasoning made from dehydrated onions milled into a fine powder, used in spice blends, soups, chips, sauces, broths, deli meats, and frozen meals.

-Labels may list onion, onion powder, dried onion, or dehydrated onion, so it is easy to miss in processed foods.
 Taco seasoning, seasoned salts, gravy packets, broth cubes, and snack coatings are common sources.
-It is not a pet food ingredient and is not recommended for pets.
-It is often paired with garlic powder, paprika, black pepper, sugar, and salt in rubs and savory snack coatings.
+Often paired with garlic powder, paprika, and salt in rubs and savory snack coatings.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.